MrBohdan/LearnProject/README.md

               │    ├── MethodReferDemo                         #Method reference operator '::'
               │    └── UseMethodRef                            #Method reference with Collections Framework ├── ReaderDemo
-              │    ├── BRRead                                  #BufferedReader with reader() method │    ├── BRReadLines                             #BufferedReader with readLine() method │    ├── BRReadLines1                            #BufferedReader with readLine() method
-              │    ├── PrintWriterDemo                         #PrintWriter with println() method │    └── ShowFile                                #FileInputStream
+              │    ├── BRRead                                  #BufferedReader with a reader() method │    ├── BRReadLines                             #BufferedReader with a  readLine() method │    ├── BRReadLines1                            #BufferedReader with a readLine() method │    ├── PrintWriterDemo                         #PrintWriter with println() method │    └── ShowFile                                #FileInputStream
               ├── ThisDemo